saf-dmitry/taskpaper-mode/README.md

 ## Multi-Document Support and Agenda View

-For querying a collection of TaskPaper files, TaskPaper mode includes a powerful agenda mode.
-In this mode items from different TaskPaper files can be collected based on search queries and displayed in an organized way in a special agenda buffer.
+For querying a collection of TaskPaper files, TaskPaper mode includes a powerful Agenda mode.
+In this mode items from different TaskPaper files can be collected based on search queries and displayed in an organized way in a special Agenda mode buffer.
 This buffer is read-only, but provides commands to visit the corresponding locations in the original TaskPaper files.
 In this way, all information is stored only once, removing the risk that your agenda view and agenda files may diverge.

 The information to be shown is normally collected from all agenda files, the files listed in the user option `taskpaper-agenda-files`:

     (setq taskpaper-agenda-files '("~/gtd.taskpaper" "~/projects/"))

 If a directory is part of this list, all files with the extension `.taskpaper` in this directory will be part of the list.
 You can customize the user option `taskpaper-agenda-file-regexp` to change this behavior.
-If the user option `taskpaper-agenda-skip-unavailable-files` is non-nil, agenda mode will silently skip unavailable agenda files without issuing an error.
+If the user option `taskpaper-agenda-skip-unavailable-files` is non-nil, Agenda mode will silently skip unavailable agenda files without issuing an error.

-The following commands enter the agenda mode.
+The following commands enter the Agenda mode.
 The command `taskpaper-agenda-search` prompts the user for a search query.
 The command `taskpaper-agenda-select` let the user select a predefined query via the custom query dialog described above.
 You may consider to assign global key bindings to these commands in your init file:

     (global-set-key (kbd "C-c a") 'taskpaper-agenda-search)
     (global-set-key (kbd "C-c s") 'taskpaper-agenda-select)

-Two user options control how the agenda buffer is displayed and whether the window configuration is restored when the agenda exits: `taskpaper-agenda-window-setup` and `taskpaper-agenda-restore-windows-after-quit`.
+Two user options control how the Agenda mode buffer is displayed and whether the window configuration is restored when the Agenda mode exits: `taskpaper-agenda-window-setup` and `taskpaper-agenda-restore-windows-after-quit`.
 For details see the documentation strings of these user options.

 ### Sorting Agenda Items

-Before being inserted into an agenda buffer, the items are sorted.
+Before being inserted into an Agenda mode buffer, the items are sorted.
 Sorting can be customized using the user option `taskpaper-agenda-sorting-predicate`.
 If the variable is `nil`, which is the default setting, agenda items just appear in the sequence in which they are found in the agenda files.
 The sorting predicate function is called with two string arguments, the items to compare, and should return non-nil if the first item should sort before the second one.

 In the example below items will be sorted according to their due dates form earliest to latest.
 The sorting is done by date & time value (converted to float number of seconds since the beginning of the epoch).
 Items, which have no or empty `@due` tag, are assumed to have 2100-12-12 as due date, effectively ending up at the bottom of the sorted list.